Recruitment Privacy Notice

 14. How long we will use your personal information for

-If your application with us is unsuccessful, we will hold your personal information for a period of 9 months after we have communicated that decision to you.
+If your application with us is unsuccessful, we will hold your personal information for a period of one year after we have communicated that decision to you.
 We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 After this period, we will securely destroy your personal information in accordance with the Kingfisher Record Keeping and Document Retention Policy and Standard.